jsonnet-libs/k8s/README.md

 # k8s-gen

-Code generator for the Jsonnet Kubernetes library.
+Code generator for Jsonnet Kubernetes libraries.

 ## Artifacts

-Pre-generated artifacts of this software are provided at https://github.com/jsonnet-libs/k8s-alpha.
+Pre-generated artifacts of this software are provided at https://github.com/jsonnet-libs/k8s-libsonnet.
 Check that repo for usage instructions as well.

 ## Usage